 - 1. Run away from the threat if you can, as fast as you can. - 2.
-Dial 911 on a cell phone, 9-911 from a campus phone and call (campus phone) or 641-585-8160. - 3.
+Dial 911 on a cell phone, 911 from a campus phone and call (campus phone) or 641-585-8160. - 3.
 Do not run in a straight line. - 4.
-Stay behind vehicles, bushes, trees, and anything that could possibly block your view from the hostile person(s)/active shooter while you are running. - 5.
+Stay behind vehicles, bushes, trees, and anything that could possibly block their view from the hostile person(s)/active shooter while you are running. - 5.
 If you can get away from the immediate area of danger, summon help and warn others. - 6.
-If you decide to hide, take into consideration the area in which you are hiding.
+If you decide to hide which is an option, take into consideration the area in which you are hiding.
 Will I be found here?
-Is this really a good spot to remain hidden? - 7.
+Can I barricade?
+Is this really a good spot to remain - 7.
 If the person(s) is causing death or serious physical injury to others and you are unable to run or hide you may choose to play dead if other victims are around you. - 8.
 If you are caught by the intruder and you are not going to fight back, do not look the intruder in the eyes, and obey all commands. - 9.
 Once the police arrive, stay calm and obey all commands.
-This may involve your being handcuffed or made to put your hands in the air.
-This is done for safety reasons, and once circumstances are evaluated by the police, they will give you further directions to follow.
+This may involve your being handcuffed or show hands or made to put your hands in the air.
+Do not make sudden This is done for safety reasons, and once movements with police present. circumstances are evaluated by the police, they will give you further directions to follow.
 Police are instructed to take out hostile aggressive, obnoxious loud behavior in an active shooter situation. - 10.
 Be prepared to break windows and escape out windows or jump from windows in a lifesaving situation. - 11.
 Call 911 immediately informing dispatch of situation, location, and description of intruder.